defano/wyldcard/README.md

 ### Field properties

 In WyldCard, fields come in four styles.
-HyperCard provided a specific style of scrollable text field, but in WyldCard every style of field is scrollable.
+HyperCard provided a specific style of scrollable text field, but in WyldCard, every style of field is scrollable.
 (Scrolling can be disabled by setting the `scrolling` property to `false`.)

 Style                                            | Name          | Notes
 -------------------------------------------------|---------------|-------------------------